Board of Trustees

 Morgan J. Mallory ’01

 During her senior year at Brentwood, Morgan was on the varsity soccer team and was Senior Class President.
-She matriculated to the University of Pennsylvania graduating in 2005 with a B.A. in Diplomatic History.
-While at PENN, Morgan was elected to serve on numerous university committees, served as a mentor, was a member of the Black Student League and studied abroad for a semester in London.
-Morgan graduated from Loyola Law School in 2010 and while there, she served as Co-President of the Black Law Student Association, served as a Mentor in the Young Lawyers Program, studied abroad in South Africa and received awards both from the law school and local bar associations.
+She matriculated to the University of Pennsylvania, graduating in 2005 with a B.A. in Diplomatic History.
+While at Penn, Morgan was elected to serve on numerous university committees, served as a mentor, was a member of the Black Student League, and studied abroad for a semester in London.
+Morgan graduated from Loyola Law School in 2010 and while there was Co-President of the Black Law Student Association, served as a mentor in the Young Lawyers Program, studied abroad in South Africa, and received awards both from the law school and local bar associations.
 While in law school, Morgan volunteered for many organizations and government entities including the Los Angeles City Attorney’s Office, the United States Attorney’s Office, The United States District Court, The California Court of Appeal, Bet Tzedek Legal Services, and the Los Angeles County District Attorney’s Office.
-As a practicing attorney, Morgan has worked as a volunteer prosecutor for the Los Angeles City Attorney’s Office, and was a staff attorney for Los Angeles Dependency Lawyers where she represented parents in Juvenile Dependency matters.
-Currently, Morgan serves on a number of boards for nonprofit and legal organizations, enjoys spending time with her family including her brothers Brentwood alums Ryan Mallory ’04 and Cody Boulware ‘08, and loves traveling around the world with her husband, Kevin.

 Mickey Mandelbaum